the toronto skyline at night one of the free things you can see in Toronto

 Location: 158 Sterling Rd #100, Toronto, ON M6R 2B7

-Contemporary art lovers will enjoy spending time at the Museum of Contemporary Canadian Art.
+If you’re a contemporary art lover you’ll enjoy spending time at the Museum of Contemporary Canadian Art.

 Here you’ll find stimulating, provocative works by both Canadian and international artists that poke and prod at challenging issues and themes of today.